Skip to content

 File(s) Change Summary

-backend/src/routes/tour.routes.js Moved the GET /get_tour/:id route above the JWT authentication middleware, making this endpoint publicly accessible without authentication.
+backend/src/routes/tour.routes.js Moved the GET /get_tour/:id route above JWT middleware, making it publicly accessible.

 Sequence Diagram(s)